vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *mahimāsiddhirūpā ca pūjyā sarvopacarākai ḥ * /

-To say that Parameśvarīis purifi cation of the intellect means that the intellect is purifi ed when it reaches her level.
+To say that Parameśvarī is purifi cation of the intellect means that the intellect is purifi ed when it reaches her level.
 The intellect \( *buddhi* \) is the

 132
 plane of consciousness that grasps the objects of the senses whose savor is enjoyed by the supreme subject, Śiva, who, as the Dī says, is therefore called the “knower of the fi eld” \( *kṣetrajña* \) of perception.